molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 |COL7A1       |[link](http://www.ncbi.nlm.nih.gov/pubmed/21681854)|[Database](https://molgenis03.target.rug.nl/)|Database for COL7A1 mutations|

 ### <a name="should-i-use-molgenis"></a> Should I use MOLGENIS?
 If you are a biologist, a bioinformatician, a researcher, or anyone else who has a lot of biological data on their hands, then MOLGENIS is a software package that will help you in setting up an online research database in no time at all, making your data query-able and allowing you to share your data with collaborators effortlessly.
-By mastering the MOLGENIS software toolkit you will be able to store, edit, analyse, and share your data faster then ever before.
+By mastering the MOLGENIS software toolkit you will be able to store, edit, analyse, and share your data faster than ever before.
 If one of the following use cases applies to you, then yes it is worth the effort to learn MOLGENIS.

 #### <a name="biobank-example"></a> Biobank catalogue
 Biobanks are collections of data from samples.
-MOLGENIS has been used to host biobank data for several major Dutch and European biobanking projects.
+MOLGENIS is being used to host biobank data for several major Dutch and European biobanking projects.
 The BBMRI-NL and BBMRI-ERIC projects.

 #### <a name="ngs-example"></a> NGS data annotation and interpretation
 Next generation sequencing (NGS) data often results in mutation data. thousands of single SNPs...